 Amongst the visitors who came on the 1st of May was author Chris Hobson.
 One of his books, on the British and Commonwealth airmen who died in the Great War, has recently been published and a second one, about RAF deaths in the Second World War, is anticipated shortly.
 Christopher Heath also came on the 1st of May and spoke about his father, Lewis Leonard Nicholson Heath, who served at Bircham Newton with No. 206 Squadron during the period 1940-1941.
 Former electro medical technician, Ray Whitaker, who had 25 years of RAF service, was another visitor at the beginning of May.
 Ray spoke about his father, Percy Whitaker, who served in the Operations Room at Bircham Newton during 1944 and 1945.
 Ray generously donated an original cartoon of his father drawn by Tony Turner.

-Another May Day visitor was Michael Newman, who spoke about his father, former Squadron Leader John Newman.
+Michael Newman was another May Day visitor.
+He spoke about his father, former Squadron Leader John Newman.
 John was involved in the testing of early radar and aerial photography at Martlesham Heath.
 He had also served with former Wing Commander Claude Dunkerley, whose flying log books and medals are on display in the Centre.
 A former national serviceman, Michael Gregory, visited on the same day.
 Michael began his national service in 1956 after an apprenticeship as a motor mechanic.
 He later became an RAF regular and enjoyed overseas postings to Aden, Borneo, Germany and Malta before ending his career at Marham in 1979.
 Michael recalled that he once drove a former Dambuster, Air Commodore Harold 'Mick' Martin, to catch a train at Andover station.

 © D. Jacklin 2017.
 This website is owned by the RAF Bircham Newton Memorial Project.